 Here are some of the things you’ll set in your text styles:

-- Text Size – The size of the text.
-Most books use between 10 and 14-point font.
+- Text Size – The text size.
+Most books use 10 to 14-point fonts.

 - Text Weight – Weight refers to the width of the lines forming each word.
 Bold is a quick way to add weight to a word.